alexpohl/alexpohl.github.io/_pages/Resume.md

 Ongoing work

-- __Jingke Lin__, PhD student, 2026–2029, "Simulating the impact of a sudden carbon cycle perturbation on climate and marine biodiversity over the last 540 million years".
+- __Jingke LIN__, PhD student, 2026–2029, "Simulating the impact of a sudden carbon cycle perturbation on climate and marine biodiversity over the last 540 million years".
 Principal advisors: E. Pucéat, A. Pohl.
 - __Tristan VADSARIA__, Post-doc, 2024–2026, “Improving the representation of continental weathering in the cGENIE model".
 Advisor.
 - __Alexis BALEMBOIS__, PhD student, 2023–2026, “Study of global changes in biodiversity from 540 million years to now to better understand and anticipate future alterations in the context of anthropogenic climate change."
 Co-adviser.
 Principal advisors: G. Beaugrand, B. Lefebvre.